Cold Medicine and Treatment: When? What? How?

 #5: What cold medicine should I take for fever and aches?

 Fever may be a good thing.
 It helps the body fight off infection by suppressing the growth of bacteria and viruses and activating the immune system.
 Doctors no longer recommend suppressing fever for most people, except perhaps for the very young, the very old, and those with certain medical conditions such as heart disease or lung disease.

 However, if you are uncomfortable then it's fine to take medications.
 Young people (including those in their early 20s) should avoid aspirin.
 Acetaminophen (Tylenol and others) or the numerous other medicines like ibuprofen (Advil and Motrin) are your best choices.
 Each medication has their own risks, so check with your doctor or pharmacist as to which may be best for you.
 Be careful not to overdose!
 These drugs are often mixed in with other cough and cold and flu remedies you may also be taking.
 Your pharmacist can help you make the right choice.

 If you have severe body aches or a fever over 102 degrees, you may have the flu.
 Call your doctor to see if you would benefit from flu medicine.

 For in-depth information, see WebMD's article on Relief for Cold Aches and Pains.

 #6: What's the best cold medicine for my sore throat?

-Drinking lots of fluids and using salt water gargles (made by combining a cup of warm water and a teaspoon of salt) can often be helpful ease the pain of a sore throat.
+Drinking lots of fluids and using salt water gargles (made by combining a cup of warm water and a teaspoon of salt) can often be helpful to ease the pain of a sore throat.
 Some oral medications (such as Tylenol) and medicated lozenges and gargles can also temporarily soothe a sore throat.
-If your throat is very painful and you have trouble swallowing and fever, you may have strep throat.
+If your throat is very painful and you have trouble swallowing and fever, see your doctor.
+You may have strep throat and need antibiotics.